automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Jeyawati.md

 # Jeyawati
-## Description: Its name is Zuni for "grinding mouth".
+## Its name is Zuni for "grinding mouth".